 To connect to a hidden network, select the Connect to hidden network value from the Connecting to network drop-down list.
-Enter the name of the network in the Network name (SSID) field.
+Select the band where the hidden network operates from the Frequency band list and enter the network name in the Network name (SSID) field.
 If needed, fill in the BSSID field.
 Then select the needed type of authentication from the Network authentication drop-down list.

-When the Open, WEP-64, or WEP-128 authentication type is selected, the following settings are displayed on the page:
+When the Open or WEP authentication type is selected, the following settings are displayed on the page:

 Parameter Description Enable encryption WEP For Open authentication type only.
 To activate WEP encryption, move the switch to the right.
-Upon that the WEP type and Default key ID drop-down lists, the Encryption key WEP as HEX switch, and four Encryption key fields are displayed on the page.
-WEP type For Open authentication type only.
-WEP encryption type with a 64-bit or 128-bit key.
-Select the WEP-64 value to specify keys containing 5 ASCII symbols or 10 HEX symbols.
-Select the WEP-128 value to specify keys containing 13 ASCII symbols or 26 HEX symbols.
+Upon that the Default key ID drop-down list, the Encryption key WEP as HEX switch, and four Encryption key fields are displayed on the page.
 Default key ID The number of the key (from first to fourth) which will be used for WEP encryption.
 Encryption key WEP as HEX Move the switch to the right to set a hexadecimal number as a key for encryption.
 Encryption key (1-4) Keys for WEP encryption.
 The router uses the key selected from the Default key ID drop-down list.
 It is required to specify all the fields.
 Click the Show icon () to display the entered key.